Scale3-Labs/dspyground/README.md

 All data is stored locally in your project:

-- `.dspyground/data/prompt.md` — Current optimized prompt
+**Configuration:**
+- `dspyground.config.ts` — All configuration: tools, prompts, schema, preferences, and metrics

+**Runtime Data:**
-- `.dspyground/data/runs.json` — Full optimization history with all runs
+- `.dspyground/data/runs.json` — Optimization history with all runs and scores
-- `.dspyground/data/samples.json` — Collected samples organized by groups
+- `.dspyground/data/samples.json` — Collected conversation samples organized by groups

-- `.dspyground/data/metrics-prompt.json` — Configurable evaluation criteria
-- `.dspyground/data/schema.json` — JSON schema for structured output mode
-- `.dspyground/data/preferences.json` — User preferences and optimization config
-- `dspyground.config.ts` — Tools, prompts, and model configuration
+**Note:** Add `.dspyground/` to your `.gitignore` to keep runtime data local (automatically done during init).

 ## Learn More